Waste-to-Carbon Infrastructure · Domestic Solution

 Infrastructure at the source of waste.

-Opala Energy finances, acquires, and owns modular activated carbon production assets deployed directly at the source of biomass.
-Each facility is operated by best-in-class partners under long-term agreements, producing premium grade AC from 100% domestic feedstock.
+Opala Energy finances, acquires, and owns modular waste-to-carbon systems deployed directly at the source of biomass.
+Each facility is operated by best-in-class partners under long-term agreements, producing specification-grade carbon products from 100% domestic feedstock.

 The Investment Case